N3PDF/banana/docs/source/index.rst

 3. :doc:`benchmarks/navigator`

-In addition we provide a list of :doc:`tools/overview`.
+In addition we provide a list of tools: see :doc:`tools/overview`.

 .. toctree::
    :maxdepth: 2